Faithful-Resource-Pack/Docs/src/routes/pages/docs/new-doc.md

 ---
 # How to write a new documentation article

-You can add a new article ba creating a new file in the `src/routes/pages` directory or any of its subdirectories.
+You can add a new article by creating a new file in the `src/routes/pages` directory or any of its subdirectories.
 Please only use markdown files and do not change anything on the existing HTML, CSS or JavaScript.

 ## Front Matter